 Shooting Aurora Borealis in Iceland

-That is one of the reasons we prefer photographing aurora between the first and last quarter of the lunar phase.
+That is one of the reasons we have some clear preferences when it comes to the lunar phase.
+We like to photograph the aurora either between "waxing crescent" (=1/4 moon) and the first quarter (=half moon) or or between the last quarter (1/2 moon) and "waning crescent" (1/4 moon).
 Moonlight - if not too strong - can be extremely helpful when shooting at night, also because it brightens up the otherwise rather black and structureless foreground.
 And as an additional bonus, it helps focussing and reducing the exposure time as well as the ISO.

 This might be crucial, especially as soon as the large green aurora bow, that usually spans the northern horizon rather motionlessly, suddenly breaks apart and lights start moving at a pretty fast pace across the sky.
-If conditions are too dark then, you will have some trouble shooting the aurora properly.
-Only high ISO settings might result in beautiful green "curtains" and help avoiding totally blurred northern lights.
+If conditions are too dark then, you will have some trouble in shooting the aurora properly.
+High ISO settings are required to achieve beautiful green "curtains"; these settings prevents your from totally blurring northern lights.
 8 seconds was just about the longest exposure that fitted the fast moving aurora at Lake Myvatn last year.
 And luckily there was enough moonlight to keep the ISO settings low as well.